-Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 1:00 PM EST on 11/05/2024 will not be able to submit their bid response through SFS.
+Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date indicated in section 1.C will not be able to submit their bid response through

+SFS.

 Please do not delay in beginning and completing the prequalification process.
 The State reserves five (5) days to review submitted prequalification applications.
 Prequalification applications submitted to the State for review less than 5 days prior to the RFP due date and time may not be considered.
 Applicants should not assume their prequalification information will be reviewed if they do not adhere to this timeframe.